 Aloo Methi (Potatoes with Fenugreek Leaves)

-Aloo Methi is a delicious dish made with potatoes, fenugreek leaves, and a combination of spices.
+Aloo Methi is a delicious vegetable dry dish made with potatoes, fenugreek leaves, and a combination of spices.
 Fenugreek is a green leafy vegetable with a unique taste that is packed with nutrients.
 There are many health benefits of fenugreek.
 This dish is delicious in addition to being healthy!

 • 4 medium size potatoes peeled and cubed byte size; this will make about 3 cups of cubed potatoes.